zhxmath/AdjMed/README.md

-## AdapMed: Adaptive Mediation Analysis
+## AdjMed: Adjusted Mediation Analysis
 *AdjMed* is an R package for performing adjusted joint significance test and sobel-type confidence interval for mediation effect, where the user's manual is in the PDF file "AdjMed_manual.pdf".
 ## Installation